-Assumption College Provost Greg Weiner, Ph.D., and director of the Daniel Patrick Moynihan Center for Scholarship and Statesmanship at the College, authored an opinion editorial piece on the power of the United States Supreme Court, The Supreme Court majority should resist the temptation to expand the Second Amendment in the December 11 edition of The Washington Post.
+Assumption University Provost Greg Weiner, Ph.D., and director of the Daniel Patrick Moynihan Center for Scholarship and Statesmanship at the University, authored an opinion editorial piece on the power of the United States Supreme Court, The Supreme Court majority should resist the temptation to expand the Second Amendment in the December 11 edition of The Washington Post.

 Provost Weiner has published a number of columns in The Washington Post and The New York Times.
 They include:

 - The Supreme Court majority should resist the temptation to expand the Second Amendment (Washington Post)

 - No, Congress should not protect Robert Mueller (Washington Post)

 - There will be no winners in the Supreme Court’s wedding cake case (Washington Post)